Domenic Bello, ISA Certified Arborist

 Domenic operates in the SavATree Rockville branch in MD, providing comprehensive tree, shrub, lawn, tick and deer services to Washington DC.
 Some of the most popular services that Domenic offers to clients include shrub, lawn and tree diagnosis, prevention and treatment, tree, shrub and lawn fertilization, shrub and tree pruning and trimming, tree removal, lawn aeration, lawn seeding, organic lawn care and other organic treatment options, pest control including mosquito and tick treatments, weed control and deer repellents including our popular and effective DeerTech program.
 If you would like to hire the best experts in the industry, then look no further than our SavATree team!
 Contact Domenic today if you are in the Washington DC area and would like to receive a free consultation and custom plan to treat your property.

-Domenic has worked with SavATree for over two years starting in plant health care.
+Domenic has worked with SavATree since 2015, starting in plant health care.
 This was his first job after graduation.

 Domenic earned his degree in Plant Science with an focus in Horticulture from University of Maryland.